2019 Lok Sabha elections: How BJP is wooing the 'undecided voter'

 New Delhi, Sep 25: The Bharatiya Janata Party (BJP) is leaving no stone unturned in its bid to retain power at the Centre in the 2019 Lok Sabha elections.
-To ensure a firm grip on a large chunk of voters, the party is planning to connect with undecided workers across the country.
+To keep the vote bank intact, the party is planning to connect with undecided workers across the country.

 A slew of decisions including Triple Talaq law through an ordinance to raising wages for unsung Anganwadi women workers are aimed at wooing the undecided voters, especially women.